qyber-black/Code-MRSNet/README.md

 * basis:              Generate basis, if it does not exist.
 * simulate:           Generate simulated spectra dataset.
-* generate_datasets:  Generate standard datasets.
+* generate_datasets:  Generate standard simulated spectra datasets.
-* compare:            Compare spectra.
+* compare:            Compare spectra with basis.
 * train:              Train model on dataset.
 * select:             Model selection on dataset.
 * quantify:           Quantify spectra in dicoms.